Nonfiction Book Proposal Critique

 - The provision of clear guidelines, if you need them, on proposal structure, format and necessary content.
 These guidelines have been proven to work best to capture agents & editors' attention.

 - An editorial letter of 3-5 pages detailing strengths and weaknesses in structure, content, contemporary relevance, national/international appeal and narrative style.

 - Response to your follow-up questions via email.

 How I Work:

 For a critique of a full nonfiction proposal, I offer clear guidelines on how to write, format and organize your proposal, if you need them.
 Once I receive the full draft of your proposal, including one, preferably two sample chapters, I print the electronic document, read through once, take notes on initial impressions—including thoughts on relevance, newness, level of research, national/international appeal, narrative style, etc.— and engage in a light line edit if necessary.
 I read through a second time to make deeper notes and make suggestions in the margins—such as structural suggestions and direction for pulling forward points of contemporary relevance that hit national and international nerves, recommendations for broadening your audience and clarifying who that audience may be.
-My third read is done electronically: I transfer my notes, suggestions into Track Changes in Word.
-I write a full critique clearly outlined in a manner that fits your project's specific needs, detail strengths and weaknesses, format requirements and offer specific direction on how to revise the work for the trade market or for a university press/trade crossover track.
+My third read is done electronically: I transfer my notes, suggestions and edits into Track Changes in Word.
+I write a full critique clearly outlined in a manner that fits your project's specific needs, detail strengths and weaknesses, format requirements and offer specific direction on how to further revise the work for the trade market or for a university press/trade crossover track.

 Send me a note requesting an editorial critique of your nonfiction proposal, along with a brief overview of your project (500 words or less), a chapter outline, a brief bio (including your publishing credentials and what makes you qualified to write this book), brief descriptions of comparative titles, and the first 10-15 pages of your first chapter in the body of an email to firstname.lastname@example.org.

 If your project is a fit and we agree to work together, I'll email you an invoice for payment.